baggerspion/therealpadams.github.io/_posts/2017-05-16-drupal-twice.md

 preconfigured site, including default user credentials and database configuration.
 This means we do not need to force the user of the Drupal package to go through the post-install install script.
-They'd be presented with a ready-made site, all configured and ready to.
+They'd be presented with a ready-made site, all configured and ready to go.

 Providing most of the details needed to configure a Drupal site using drush is simple, we can simply dump the info in `default.toml` to be